-Gouache does not reflect much light, so it photographs and scans exceptionally well.
+Gouache paintings do not reflect much light, so they photograph and scans exceptionally well.
 It does not produce glare, and colours and textures often look more faithful to the painting, making it easy to snap a perfect shot for Instagram.

 Here's a more in-depth look at the difference between gouache and watercolour if you want to learn more.

-Here are a few colour swatches to better show you the difference.
-The top row is gouache, while the bottom one is watercolour.
-Note the opacity of the gouache in comparison to the watercolours.
+The image below contains colour swatches to better show you the difference.
+The top row is made of gouache paints, while the bottom one is made of watercolour.
+Note the opacity of the gouache paints in comparison to the watercolours.

 History of Gouache

-Starting in the 20th century, gouache became widely used among commercial artists and illustrators because of its bright colors and matte finish.
-The medium is still popular among illustrators today.
+It became popular among commercial artists and illustrators in the 20th century because of its bright colors and matte finish.

-Many notable artists have painted with gouache, including Salvador Dali, Georgia O’Keeffe, and John Singer Sargeant.
-Perhaps the most famous gouache works are Henri Matisse’s cut-out series, including the Blue Nudes, which were created by cutting out and arranging paper that had first been painted with gouache.
+Notable artists who have used gouache: Salvador Dali, Georgia O'Keeffe, and John Singer Sargeant.
+Henri Matisse's famous cut-out series, including the Blue Nudes, were created by arranging paper painted with gouache.

 Why Artists Love It

-Gouache is incredibly flexible.
-You can adjust its consistency to achieve and combine a wide range of effects.
-It can be mixed to a thicker, cream-like consistency to achieve completely opaque layers.
-You can also thin it out by mixing it with water, resulting in a translucent effect similar to watercolour.
+You can adjust its consistency to achieve and combine a wide range of effects: a thicker, cream-like consistency to achieve completely opaque layers; or thin it out by mixing it with water, resulting in a translucent effect similar to watercolour.

-Additionally, because gouache rehydrates with water, you can reactivate paint that has already dried on your paper to make changes.
+Additionally, because gouache rehydrates with water, you can reactivate paint that has already dried on the paper to make changes (be careful to not accidentally lift up the bottom layer of paint if you mix in too much).
 You can also reuse the paint that has completely dried out on your palette, making gouache a more eco-friendly option that reduces waste!

-Because gouache is opaque, you can layer from light to dark as you can with watercolour and from dark to light to create bright, contrasting details.
-This makes gouache a rather forgiving medium.
+Due to its opaqueness, you can layer from light to dark, or from dark to light to create bright, contrasting details.
 If you make a mistake, you can simply cover up the area and start again!

 Materials You’ll Need

-With gouache, it’s essential to purchase high-quality paints if you don’t want to become frustrated.
-Winsor and Newton and Holbein offer high-quality options with great coverage, opacity, and vibrant colours.
+High-quality paints will save you frustration.
+Winsor and Newton or Holbein offer high-quality options with great coverage, opacity, and vibrant colours.